EXCLUSIVE: Why Rally Rd. Is Offering CryptoPunk Below Floor Price, Bringing NFTs To Fractional Ownership Platform | Benzinga

 CryptoPunks were seen as the perfect place for Rally to start with NFT fractional investment offerings: “This is the rookie card of NFTs and this particular NFT is the one that made the most sense for Rally.”

-Petrozzo says there is staying power for NFTs and they have proven themselves as a “trust asset class and a real collectible.”
+Petrozzo says there is staying power for NFTs and they have proven themselves as a “true asset class and a real collectible.”

 Another area to watch is the potential monetization of CryptoPunks via a partnership between the NFT creator Larva Labs and UTA, a leading talent agency.